Welcome, Guest.

 [edit] Identification

-4.75 inches Thin, pointed bill, broken eye ring, grey nape and upperparts, yellow throat, breast and belly, white undertail coverts, streaked sides and flanks, dull white wing bars, dark legs
+• Thin, pointed bill, broken eye ring, gray nape and upperparts, yellow throat, breast and belly, white undertail coverts, streaked sides and flanks, dull white wing bars, dark legs

 [edit] Distribution

-Nests primarily in the northern Lower Peninsula of Michigan.
-In 2007 the species was found nesting in nearby areas of Wisconsin and Ontario, Canada.
+Nests primarily in the northern Lower Peninsula of Michigan, USA.
+In 2007 the species was found nesting in nearby areas of Wisconsin, and Ontario, Canada.
 Migrates across the southeastern United States to its wintering grounds in the Bahamas.
-Accidental in north, west, and east of breeding range.
+Accidental over short distances north, west, and east of breeding range.

 [edit] Taxonomy